Production intent

 Printable QR assets tuned for physical deployment.

-A workflow that emphasizes size, relief, and scanability.
+A process that emphasizes size, raised height, clear border, material, and scanability.

-Entry points into guides about sizing, scannability, and fabrication choices.
+Entry points into guides about sizing, scannability, thickness, and fabrication choices.

 FAQ